Moehammered/switch-remote-play/README.md

   - Either by closing the application on the PC or holding '+' on the switch
 - Close the switch-remote-play app with the '+' button
 - You are back in the homebrew menu.
 Open any homebrew app (Goldleaf or switch-remote-play for example)
-- The app will freeze or crash
+- The app *might* freeze or crash

-To avoid this, just close the homebrew loader with the HOME button.
-I'm still trying to figure out why it's happening.
-If anyone has any insight please contact me.
+To avoid this, **just close the homebrew loader with the HOME button**.
+I know **when** it happens but I'm still trying to figure out why it's happening.
+If anyone has any insight please contact me or if you're curious, the crash point for switch-remote-play is in *SystemSetup.cpp -> LoadSystemFont -> TTF_OpenFont*.

 ## Thanks